Table of contents

-- Give me an example of a difficult classroom situation and how did you handle it.
+- Give me an example of a problematic classroom situation and how you handled it.

-- What will you do when you have a student that comes in late all the time and he is also one of the Directors of the company?
+- What will you do when you have a student who comes in late and is also one of the company’s Directors?

-- With these type of questions, the interviewer wants to know how you would approach and deal with different teaching and classroom management situations.
-The best way to answer is to give a specific example of how you’ve dealt with such a situation or if you have never experienced this, how would you deal with it if it happens.
-Describe what you would do hypothetically.
+- The interviewer wants to know how you would approach and deal with different teaching and classroom management situations with these types of questions.
+The best way to answer is to give a specific example of how you’ve dealt with such a situation, or if you have never experienced this, how would you deal with it if it happens.
+Then, describe what you would do hypothetically.
 Once again, you can’t prepare for every question of this type, but the more examples of different situations you can think of, the more prepared and confident you’ll be.

 TEFL job interview questions about your interests, expectations and aspirations

 Be honest!
-If you really don’t like teaching kids, then don’t say that you’d like to have a lot of kids’ classes.
-Say that your specialist areas are more to do with adult professionals and you would like to take this skill with you when you teach so it would be best to have classes with adults.
-You will have to show flexibility as well and say something like: “My preference is for adult professional classes however I am open to learning more and adding different specialist areas to my TEFL and TESOL career so I wouldn’t mind teaching general English and some TEYL (Teaching English to Young Learners) as well.
+If you don’t like teaching kids, then don’t say that you’d like to have a lot of kids’ classes.
+Instead, say that your specialist areas are more to do with adult professionals, and you would like to take this skill with you when you teach, so it would be best to have classes with adults.
+Of course, you will have to show flexibility as well and say something like: “My preference is for adult professional classes; however, I am open to learning more and adding different specialist areas to my TEFL and TESOL career, so I wouldn’t mind teaching general English and some TEYL (Teaching English to Young Learners) as well.